The New York Pops

 birthday gala at Carnegie Hall, enjoying one of its highest subscription renewal rates.
 The

-education programs allow thousands of public schoolchildren to participate in concert and
+thousands of public schoolchildren to participate in concert and music-making experiences

-music-making experiences at Carnegie Hall and in schools throughout the five boroughs of
+at Carnegie Hall and in schools throughout the five boroughs of New York City.

 Steven Reineke's boundless enthusiasm and exceptional artistry have made him one of the

-conducting the orchestra's annual Carnegie Hall concert series, he leads concert tours,
+season.
+In addition to conducting the orchestra's annual Carnegie Hall concert series, Mr.

-Conductor of the Long Beach and Modesto symphony orchestras and as Associate Conductor of
+pops conductor of the Long Beach and Modesto symphony orchestras.
+Previously, he was

-the Cincinnati Pops Orchestra, where for 15 years he served as a composer, arranger, and
+associate conductor of the Cincinnati Pops Orchestra, where for 15 years he served as a

-conducting protégé of the late celebrated pops conductor Erich Kunzel.
+composer, arranger, and conducting protégé of the late celebrated pops conductor Erich

-Mr. Reineke's recent engagements include appearances with the orchestras of Houston,
+Mr. Reineke's recent guest conducting appearances include the orchestras of Houston,

-Hollywood Bowl debut in 2007 with the multi-faceted entertainer Wayne Brady, and returned
+Center.
+He made his Hollywood Bowl debut in 2007 with the multifaceted entertainer Wayne

-to the Hollywood Bowl in 2008 to conduct the Los Angeles Philharmonic.
-In addition, Mr.
+Brady, and returned to the Hollywood Bowl in 2008 to conduct the Los Angeles Philharmonic.

-Reineke conducted, arranged, and orchestrated the music for Mr. Brady's orchestral show,
+In addition, Mr. Reineke conducted, arranged, and orchestrated the music for Mr. Brady's

-and played the same role in his collaboration with rock legend Peter Frampton.
+orchestral show, and played the same role in his collaboration with rock legend Peter

 As the creator of more than 100 orchestral arrangements for the Cincinnati Pops Orchestra,

-Mr. Reineke's arrangements have been performed worldwide, and can be heard on numerous
+Mr. Reineke's work has been performed worldwide, and can be heard on numerous Cincinnati

-Cincinnati Pops Orchestra recordings on the Telarc label.
-Mr. Reineke is also an
+Pops Orchestra recordings on the Telarc label.
+Mr. Reineke is also an established symphonic

-established symphonic composer.
-His works Celebration Fanfare, Legend of
+composer.
+His works Celebration Fanfare, Legend of Sleepy Hollow, and

-Sleepy Hollow, and Casey at the Bat are performed frequently in North
+Casey at the Bat are performed frequently in North America, with recent

-America, with recent performances by the New York and Los Angeles philharmonics.
-In August
+performances by the New York and Los Angeles philharmonics.
+In August 2008, his Sun

-2008, his Sun Valley Festival Fanfare debuted with the Sun Valley Summer Symphony
+Valley Festival Fanfare debuted with the Sun Valley Summer Symphony to commemorate the

-to commemorate the opening of the orchestra's new pavilion.
-In 2005, his Festival Te
+opening of the orchestra's new pavilion.
+In 2005, his Festival Te Deum and

 A native of Ohio, Mr. Reineke is a graduate of Miami University of Ohio, where he earned